mgstevens02/Compulsory-Education-IV-Replication/README.md

-Hello!
+Howdy!
 This repository replicates part of the study "Does Compulsory School Attendance Affect Schooling and Earnings?"

 The data is split into 3 separate cohorts by birth year: 1930-1939, 1940-1949, and 1950-1959.